[Easy English Blog] Year end/New Year

 Can you complete this English expression?
-It means “to start acting reasonably”.
+It means “very different and cannot mix well”.

 The answer is below!